votca/votca/share/doc/preparing.rst

 The coarse-grained run requires the molecule topology on the one hand and suitable potentials on the other.
-In this chapter, the generation of coarse-grained runs is decribed next, followed by a post-processing of the potential.
+In this chapter, the generation of coarse-grained runs is described next, followed by a post-processing of the potential.

 If the potential is of such a form that it allows direct fitting of a functional form, the section on post-processing can be skipped.
 Instead, a program of choice should be used to fit a functional form to the potential.
-Nevertheless, special attention should be paid to units (angles, bondlengths).
+Nevertheless, special attention should be paid to units (angles, bond lengths).
 The resulting curve can then be specified in the MD package used for simulation.
 However, most potentials don’t allow an easy processing of this kind and tabulated potentials have to be used.

 Generating a topology file for a coarse-grained run
 ---------------------------------------------------

 WARNING: This section describes experimental features.
 The exact names and options of the program might change in the near future.
-The section is specific to GROMACSsupport though a generalization for other MD packages is planned.
+The section is specific to GROMACS support though a generalization for other MD packages is planned.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The mapping definition is close to a topology needed for a coarse